Published by FutureTecEra

 “Summarize this article” is too general.

-“Summarize this article in three bullet points for beginners, then add one practical takeaway” is clearer and easier to use.
+“Summarize this article in three bullet points for beginners, then add one practical takeaway” is clearer and more manageable to use.

 When reviewing AI output, ask yourself: Is the answer accurate?
 Is it clear?
 Is the tone suitable?
 Does it match the audience?
 Does it need human editing before publishing?